 The University of Northumbria is a core academic partner of the COG-UK consortium.
-The University’s state-of-the-art DNA sequencing research facility, NU-OMICS, is assisting the consortium in rapidly sequencing whole SARS-CoV-2 genomes.
+The University’s state-of-the-art DNA sequencing research facility, NU-OMICS, assisted the consortium in rapidly sequencing whole SARS-CoV-2 genomes.

 - Professor Darren Smith, Professor in Bacteriophage Biology, Department of Applied Biology, Cellular and Molecular Sciences/Microbiology Group, University of Northumbria